-Q: I want to produce a fund-raiser book for a worthy cause (e.g. a charity, a convention, a campaign) - can we get a license in support of that, and under what terms?
+Q: I am planning a fund-raiser for a worthy cause (e.g. a charity, a convention, a campaign) - can I get Chaosium support of that, and under what terms?

-A: We receive requests from charitable causes frequently, and cannot support them all.
+A: We receive requests from charitable causes frequently, and we cannot support them all.
 We review all such requests carefully, and would want to see that the charitable activity you are undertaking is properly registered where it is taking place, and that we are broadly simpatico with its aims.
-Under certain circumstances and at our discretion, our license fees may be discounted or waived, or we might even host an item on our website.

 Some of the charities and charitable causes we’ve supported recently include Worldbuilders (Geeks Doing Good), the Transgender Law Center, the World Wildlife Fund of Australia Bushfire Emergency, the World Health Organisation's Covid-19 Solidarity Fund, the World Food Programme, the Thurgood Marshall College Fund, National Bailout Organization, Herefordshire Mind Mental Health Charity, ZERO Prostate Cancer, among others.